A pause before Balaclava? Prof. Prodyut Das

 The third vital input missing is that the present development systems does not have enough on History and soft knowledge required in platform design.
 Nor does it realize its potential as a force multiplier.
 The reason the present set up does relatively better in certain fields- small arms, artillery, guided missiles is because the rate of change of soft knowledge in these areas is much lower.
 The much-touted IITs are just as useless in this respect.
 IITs can very well solve problems that have been reduced to elemental mincemeat.
 They were never very good in soft knowledge ever and likely even worse now.
 Despite their reputation the IITs are, for this kind of work, the best fifth rate people in the world.
 I speak of the faculty of 1990s and am not aware of any recent upsurge of quality.

 A very careful, appreciative look at the past history and soft knowledge will show simple things which applied early can slash development times and cost.
 For example, Northrop Grumman has been doing excellent work on the use of an “off the shelf” technology – the Giant scale R/C model – on the Northrop Grumman XF 40 Golden eagle and the Model 157.
 Giant scale model technology can give very comprehensive data - beyond what is available in wind tunnels - particularly in spin characteristics and intake locations.
 It can reduce development costs and risks.
 Their Model 157 could be the signpost of the viable 2/ 5th generation combat aircraft as a superior option to a pure 5th generation.
 The point I make is that reliable project studies are the necessary good seed of the fighter and it was the lack of good project studies- the vital seed – and not funds-that has caused the delay.
-Delays occurred not because of new technology but correction of stupid “oversights” in project studies.
+Delays occurred not because of new technology but correction of stupid “oversights” in the project studies selected.

 I repeat Table 1.
 Note that the HF 24 Marut, with three squadrons in IAF service and a combat record was our most successful fighter development programme so far failed to achieve its full potential due to one single parameter being absent.
 A chain is as strong as its weakest link.
 Given the number of zeros in the Tejas Mk2 and the AMCA projects is an estimate as to how these projects will unravel.